Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 In 1174, William II, the grandson of Roger II, decided to build a new cathedral to rival the great churches of Europe.
 He chose a site on a hill just outside Palermo, overlooking the city and the sea.

-The construction of the cathedral took 15 years to complete.
-The time is very short compared to other similar structures of the time.
+The cathedral's construction took 15 years, which is very short compared to other similar structures.
 The Duomo of Pisa, for example, took over a hundred years to build.

-Originally there were a monastery and a palace around Monreale Cathedral.
-Now they are long gone.
+Initially, there was a monastery and a palace around it.
+Now, they are long gone.
 However, the town that grew up around them continues to exist.
-Monreale is currently home to 30 000 people.
+Monreale is currently home to 30,000 people.

 The front side of Monreale CathedralIn front of Monreale Cathedral.